 For a long time, that meant only one thing: getting a glasses or contacts prescription.
 Laser Eye Surgery has helped rid tens of millions of people of common refractive errors like shortsightedness and astigmatism for over two decades, but the treatment felt short when trying to battle the effects of ageing and conquer the inevitable onset of presbyopia.

 Join over 5,000 people already receiving the very best advice on Laser Eye Surgery ...

-But that all changed several years ago when Professor Reinstein, as though preparing for his own day of reckoning and ensuring he would never have to walk into the office wearing a pair of specs, pioneered a unique laser treatment that could successfully counter the effects of ageing in the eye.
+But that all changed several years ago when Professor Reinstein, as though preparing for his own day of reckoning and so that he could jump from starting to need spectacles to not needing them, essentially skipping spectacles completely, pioneered a unique laser treatment that could successfully counter the effects of ageing in the eye.

-The revolutionary technique, known as Laser Blended Vision, was first introduced in 2005 and has since helped over 6,000 patients significantly reduce — and in many cases completely eliminate — the need for reading glasses, bifocals, or varifocals.
+The revolutionary technique, known as Laser Blended Vision, was developed by Professor Reinstein in 2004, introduced by Carl Zeiss into their laser platform for worldwide distribution in 2009 and which the London Vision Clinic has been able to provide to over 6,000 patients to significantly reduce – and in the vast majority of cases completely eliminate – the need for reading glasses, bifocals, trifocals or varifocals.

 Eleven years later, after successfully creating a laser treatment for presbyopia, that day Professor Reinstein had been waiting for finally came.
 When in his mid to late 40s, his ability to read and zoom from distance to near objects started to deteriorate — sure signs of the age-related eye condition, presbyopia.